 How much will it cost?

-As with other apprenticeships, you won't pay training costs or student fees.
+As with other apprenticeships, you won't pay any training costs or tuition fees.
 Under the current funding model, two-thirds of the costs and fees (including external training and assessment) are contributed by the government, up to a capped amount of £18,000 per person.
 The remaining third is covered by the employer.

 Will I be guaranteed a job?

 No, but even if you aren't offered a permanent role you'll be an employable graduate.
 You'll have benefited from studying a course that's tailored to industry needs, plus amassed several years of highly relevant work experience.
 This means you'll have gained critical skills that are valued by employers in your chosen career.

 - develop existing staff by encouraging them to mentor the apprentice